SMAC-Group/fc2018_website/content/syllabus/grading.md

 - Motivations for the problem (2 points)
 - Quality of the presentation (2 points)
 - Clarity of the methodologies adopted (2 points)
-- Clarity of the realized performances and recommandations (2 points)
+- Clarity of the realized performances and recommendations (2 points)
 - Respect of the constraints (2 points)

 The presentations are peer evaluated: every group grades the others and send a brief report (1 page max) to the instructor.
 The instructor grades as well the project.
 The final points obtained for the project is given by taking 50% of the instructor's grade and 50% of the average from the other groups' grades.